FAQ A to Z

 How can I obtain permission to use content (including images and video) featuring a person?

 Before using photos, images, video or audio of people, obtain a signed photo release form from them.
-This can be the photo release form used by the Marketing & Communications Office or you can contact the web team for further information.
+This can be the copyright agreement & release form used by the Marketing & Communications Office or you can contact the Web Team for further information.

 What are widgets and how can I include them on my site?